KayChansiri/Demo_GBT/README.md

 ```

 **4. Handling of Outliers**

-While GBT algorithms are generally robust to outliers, especially when compared to linear models, extreme outliers can still affect performance by creating overly specific splits.
+While GBT algorithms are generally robust to outliers, especially when compared to linear models, extreme outliers can still affect performance by inducing overly specific tree splits.
 It’s important to note that when discussing outliers, the focus is primarily on continuous predictors, not categorical ones.
 To identify outliers, I will use the Interquartile Range (IQR) method.
 Outliers are values that fall below Q1 - 1.5 * IQR or above Q3 + 1.5 * IQR, where Q1 is the first quartile and Q3 is the third quartile.
 After identifying the outliers, I will use boxplots to visualize them.

 ```ruby